“Don’t mourn, organize!”

 Thanks in large part to his songs and to his stirring, well-publicized call to his fellow workers on the eve of his execution — “Don’t waste time mourning, organize!” — Hill became, and he has remained, the best-known IWW martyr and labor folk hero.
 [From AFL-CIO history.]

-Listen to Paul Robeson sing “I Dreamed I Saw Joe Hill Last Night.”
+Paul Robeson sings “I Dreamed I Saw Joe Hill Last Night” to Scottish miners in 1949.